M3GAN 2.0: Box office

-As of 24 July 2025, M3GAN 2.0 has grossed $24 million in the United States and Canada, and $15 million in other territories, for a worldwide total of $39 million.
+M3GAN 2.0 grossed $24 million in the United States and Canada, and $15 million in other territories, for a worldwide total of $39 million.

 In the United States and Canada, M3GAN 2.0 was released alongside F1 and was projected to gross around $20 million from 3,112 theaters in its opening weekend.
 The film made $4.6 million on its first day, including $1.5 million from Thursday night previews.
 It went on to debut to $10.2 million, finishing in fifth and earning approximately a third of the first film's $30.4 million opening weekend.
 Speaking about the underperformance, producer Jason Blum stated: "We all thought Megan was like Superman.
 We could do anything to her.
 We could change genres.
 We could put her in the summer.
 We could make her look different.
 We could turn her from a bad guy into a good guy.
 And we classically over-thought how powerful people's engagement was with her."